MicrosoftDocs/Advertising-docs/BingAds/shopping-content/catalogs-resource.md

 `https://content.api.bingads.microsoft.com/shopping/v9.1/bmc/`

-You may use the above Base URI or the Tenant URL shown under **Store settings** in the Bing Ads web application.
+You may use the above Base URI or the Tenant URL shown under **Store settings** in the Microsoft Advertising web application.

 ## <a name="templates"/>Templates